 8.Would you indeed annul my judgment‽ Would you condemn me so that you may be justified?

-9.And do you have an arm like God’s, or thunder with a voice like His?
+9.Yea, do you have an arm like God’s, or thunder with a voice like His?

-14.Yea, even I will confess to you that your own right hand can save you.
+14.Then, even I will confess to you that your own right hand can save you.

-15.Behold, if you will, the behemoth, which I created along with you.
+¶15.Behold, if you will, the behemoth, which I created along with you.
 He eats grass like cattle.

-21.beneath the lotus trees, he lies down in a covert of reed and marsh.
+21.Beneath the lotus trees, he lies down in a covert of reed and marsh.

 22.The lotuses cover him with their shadow; willows of the waterway surround him.